Can I Make a Will if I am Physically Incapable of Signing a Document?

 The short answer is Yes.

-The Texas Estates Code provides that the Will can be signed by another person at the Testator’s direction and in his presence.
-The Testator’s can indicate his direction verbally, by an affirmative response to a question, or through a gesture.
+The Texas Estates Code provides that a testator can direct another person to sign a Will in the testator’s presence.
+The testator can indicate his direction verbally, by an affirmative response to a question, or through a gesture.

 Also, the Texas Government Code authorizes a notary to sign the name of an individual who is physically unable to sign or make a mark on a document presented for notarization if the individual directs the notary to do so in the presence of a witness who has no legal or equitable interest in any real or personal property that is the subject of, or is affected by, the document being signed.
 The notary must require identification from the witness and must write beneath his signature something substantially similar to the following: Signature affixed by notary in the presence of (name of witness), a disinterested witness under Section 406.165, Government Code.”